IBM/dbb-git-migration-modeler/AdvancedInformation.md

 There are 2 primary command scripts located in the [src/scripts subfolder](./src/scripts) :

-* [Migration-Modeler-Start script](./src/scripts/Migration-Modeler-Start.sh) facilitates the assignment of source files to applications, the migration of source files to USS folders, the usage assessment of include files and submodules,  the generation of build configurations, and the initialization of Git repositories.
+* The [Migration-Modeler-Start script](./src/scripts/Migration-Modeler-Start.sh) facilitates the assignment of source files to applications, the migration of source files to USS folders, the usage assessment of include files and submodules,  the generation of build configurations, and the initialization of Git repositories.
-* [Refresh-Application-Descriptor-Files script](./src/scripts/Refresh-Application-Descriptor-Files.sh) to re-create Application Descriptors for existing applications that are already managed in Git.
+* The [Refresh-Application-Descriptor-Files script](./src/scripts/Refresh-Application-Descriptor-Files.sh) is used to re-create Application Descriptors for existing applications that are already managed in Git.

-The below sections explain the different primary command scripts.
+The below sections explain these two primary scripts.

 ## The Migration-Modeler-Start script